Category Archives: Kirsten Dunst

 Along with his brother George (Jesse Plemons), the Burbank brothers are wealthy ranchers.
 One day, at the Red Mill restaurant on their way to market, the brothers meet Rose (Kirsten Dunst), the widowed proprietress, and her impressionable and effeminate son Peter (Kodi Smit-McPhee).

 There are enough homoerotic scenes to make the viewer question Phil’s sexuality.
-His secret stash of strong man magazines and his long gazes at nude male sunbathers may be enough to unlock the key but when he rubs a handkerchief belonging to Bronco all over his body the relationship between the two men oozes to the surface.
+His secret stash of strong man magazines and his long gazes at nude male sunbathers may be enough to unlock the key.
+Still, when he rubs a handkerchief belonging to Bronco all over his body, the relationship between the two men oozes to the surface.

-I adored seeing the costumes whether it be Rose in a housedress or more distinguished characters like the governor and his wife dressed for a dinner party.
-All costumes appear authentic and peppered with some glamour amidst the dirtiness of the range.
+I adored seeing the costumes, whether it be Rose in a housedress or more distinguished characters like the governor and his wife dressed for a dinner party.
+All costumes appear authentic, peppered with a touch of glamour amidst the dirtiness of the range.
 Even the grubby ranch hands look great.

 Oscar Nominations: 1 win-Best Picture, Best Director-Jane Campion (won), Best Actor-Benedict Cumberbatch, Best Supporting Actor-Kodi Smit-McPhee, Jesse Plemons, Best Supporting Actress-Kirsten Dunst, Best Adapted Screenplay, Best Film Editing, Best Cinematography, Best Production Design, Best Original Score, Best Sound